Ramialison-Lab/CaraVaN/README.md

 Languages: Python 3.4, Linux

-## Downloading the cardiac-specific non-coding genome features
+## Downloading the Cardiac-specific Non-coding genome Features
 The features used in the model can be downloaded from this [link](https://bridges.monash.edu/projects/CaraVaN_datasets/118794).

 ## Getting the Source Code